mallen-11/forecasting-mlb-games/Notes/research_plan.md

 - For Our Model
   - Fix rank for team data in team stats - Dr. Savala
-  - Create a function which takes in a team name and returns the correct abbreviation.
-Right now I feel like I'm always guessing what abbreviation to use
+  - ~Create a function which takes in a team name and returns the correct abbreviation.
+Right now I feel like I'm always guessing what abbreviation to use - Morgan~
   - Load in features to dataset (Pitching Data from previous starts, avg home attendance, team rank, WAR)
   - Pull in ERA, WHIP from previous starts as well as team fielding percentage
   - We will need to redo hyperparamter searching specifically using a lot more options compared to study